 For marketers in today’s omnichannel, always-on, data- and ROI-driven marketing landscape, such a perfectly preserved time capsule is North Korea.
 Advertising and the internet are essentially unknown and people are only just beginning to experience a late-90’s budding digital curiosity.

-I recently spent a week in the Democratic People’s Republic of Korea (DPRK) with the Choson Exchange, where I volunteered to teach marketing and coach entrepreneurial skills to a group of 100 engineers and scientists from the State Academy of Sciences in the Unjong Park Special Economic Zone, 50 kilometers from the capital in Pyongsong.
+I recently spent a week in the Democratic People’s Republic of Korea (DPRK) with the PY Ventures and Choson Exchange, where I volunteered to teach marketing and coach entrepreneurial skills to a group of 100 engineers and scientists from the State Academy of Sciences in the Unjong Park Special Economic Zone, 50 kilometers from the capital in Pyongsong.

 Consumer marketing currently operates in the absence of advertising, of internet access and, generally, of knowledge of foreign brands.
 Yet consumerism and entrepreneurialism are on the rise.
 In this short article, I pry open the DPRK consumer marketing cornerstone to share my reflections on some CPG categories, packaging, promotion, pricing, premium retail and the fledgling ecommerce channel.